Martin Duckworth

+He narrated the opening monologue of the song "The Dead Flag Blues" by Godspeed You!
+Black Emperor.

 From 1990 to 2012, he taught film at Concordia University's Mel Hoppenheim School of Cinema.

 In 2015, he was awarded the Government of Quebec's Prix Albert-Tessier, given to individuals for an outstanding career in Quebec cinema.

 Personal life

 He is a descendant of Nicholas Austin, one of the first Quakers in the province of Quebec and the founder of Austin, Quebec.
 Duckworth was raised in Montreal's Notre-Dame-de-Grâce neighbourhood.
 He went to high school in Halifax, Nova Scotia, and attended Yale University and the University of Toronto for BA and MA degrees in history.